theogiraudet/Bookshelf/docs/related/guides-and-tools.md

 :link: https://www.youtube.com/@slicedlime
 :margin: 0 3 0 0

-A youtuber and developer of Mojang who presents the technical features in video at each new snapshot.
+A YouTuber and developer of Mojang who presents the technical features in video at each new snapshot.
 :::

 ::::